jcsahnwaldt/app-stats-io/readme.md

 A convenient way to configure the scripts is copying `config_template.rb` to `config.rb` and replacing the example values with your configuration data.
-When the scripts are called without arguments, they read their configuration from `config.rb`.
-Creating `config.rb` is not strictly necessary though: If one of these commands is called with command line arguments, it ignores `config.rb` and takes all its configuration values from the arguments.
+When the download and process commands are called without arguments, they read their configuration from `config.rb`.

+Creating `config.rb` is not strictly necessary though: If one of the commands is called with command line arguments, it ignores `config.rb` and takes all its configuration values from the arguments.

 You can also use these [`Makefile`](Makefile) targets: